Marjolein86/scRNA/README.md

 In order for the pipeline to work, you will also need to source RacdeID3_StemID2 which is created by Dominik Grun: https://github.com/dgrun/RaceID3_StemID2

+4.
+For the file '01.' numerous treatments can be added.
+File '02.' will continue upon the analysis from '01.' and is only usuable if two conditions are being compared (for example, a treatment versus a control).
+The script in '02.' will create similar plots and files as '01.'.
+In addition, it will produce a plot and an excel file with the foldchange of the treatment compared to the control.